How to improve at mental maths

 These can then be put back together for a final number – 786!

-Mental math practice is all about finding patterns or breaking down trickier problems.
-One simple way to make addition or subtraction sums easier is to round up or down to a number that your child is more comfortable working with.
+Mental maths practice is all about finding patterns or using strategies to break down and tackle trickier problems.
+One simple way to make difficult addition or subtraction sums easier is to round up or down to a number that your child is more comfortable working with.

 Children are more confident when adding or subtracting numbers that end in five or zero, so adjusting calculations to suit this and readjusting them at the end can help tackle more complex problems.